DuongD0/Email_Classifying_System/README.md

 # Email Classification

 ## Overview
-This project classifies emails into `NORMAL`, `SPAM`, or `FRAUD` using a classical machine‑learning pipeline built on top of scikit-learn.
-The workflow covers text cleaning, extensive model benchmarking, evaluation, and artifact persistence so the best performer can be reused for real-time detection.
+This project classifies emails into three buckets — `Normal` (legitimate), `Spam`, and `Fraud` — using a TF-IDF + scikit-learn pipeline.
+The workflow mirrors the richer preprocessing used in the support-email classifier bot: HTML stripping, token filtering, stopword removal, and lemmatisation (see `text_preprocessing.py`).
+You can train either a logistic-regression baseline or a chi-squared-filtered random forest and persist the pipeline to both `.joblib` and `.pkl` artefacts for easy reuse.

 ## Technology Stack
 - Python 3.9+